-- Accommodative testing allows the student to take his/her exams in an alternative environment, or in an alternative format.
+Accommodative testing allows students to take exams with approved accommodations implemented, which may be in an alternative environment, with an alternative format, the use of assistive technology and/or extended time.
 Accommodative testing does not alter the content of the exam.
-Students with disabilities are held to the same standards as students without disabilities. - Students using accommodative testing at SAO are expected to uphold the integrity of the exam.
-Should that integrity be compromised in any manner, students will be referred for disciplinary action.
+Students with disabilities are held to the same standards as students without disabilities.

+Students using accommodative testing at SAO are expected to uphold the integrity of the exam.
+Should the University Code of Conduct be breached, it will be reported through the standard University channels.
 Cheating and all other forms of academic dishonesty will not be tolerated.